netguru/mobile-security-checklist/Checklists/how_to_contribute.md

 - Create a branch with prefix `checklist/*`
 - Add your requirement proper category in [Requirements.json](../requirements.json)
-- Run script generating md files and excel using [tutorial](../script)
+- Run script generating md files and spreadsheet using [tutorial](../script)

 # 4. Create a Pull Request